wahabaftab/micrograd/README.md

 ### Tracing / visualization

 For added convenience, the notebook `trace_graph.ipynb` produces graphviz visualizations.
-I have added the code in graph.py which can be imported E.g. this one below is of a simple 2D neuron, and it shows both the data (top number in each node) and the gradient (bottom number in each node).
+I have added the code in **`graph.py`** which can be imported e.g. this one below is of a simple 2D neuron, and it shows both the data (top number in each node) and the gradient (bottom number in each node).

 ```python
 from micrograd.engine import Value